-New Jersey students enrolled in any one of the State’s 18 county colleges may be eligible for tuition-free college.
-Students enrolled in at least 6 credits for Fall 2019 and/or Spring 2020 and who have an adjusted gross income of $0 -$65,000 will be considered for this state grant.
+New Jersey students enrolled in any one of the State’s 18 county colleges may be eligible for tuition-free college -- including online fees charged to county college students.
+Students enrolled in at least 6 credits for Fall 2020 and/or Spring 2021 and who have an adjusted gross income of $0-$65,000 will be considered for this state grant.

 NJCLASS Undergraduate Loan

 NJCLASS is a State of New Jersey supplemental student loan program providing students with an additional affordable source of funds for meeting college expenses not already covered by other forms of student aid.

 NJCLASS provides fixed-rate loans for undergraduate students.
 The fixed-rate loan has a 3% origination fee deducted from the loan proceeds.
 There are several repayment options,

 subject to availability.
 The maximum repayment period is 20 years for undergraduate loans.